geotools/geotools/docs/user/library/coverage/pgraster.rst

 Configuration
 ^^^^^^^^^^^^^

-The plugin needs a xml configuration file.
-Since connect and mapping info can be reused by many coverages, it is better to have the configuration splitted into 3 parts.
+The plugin needs a XML configuration file.
+Since connect and mapping info can be reused by many coverages, it is better to have the configuration split into 3 parts.

 1. JDBC connect configuration stored as  **connect.pgraster.xml.inc** in this example setup.